 Is your kitchen ready for the holidays?
-Make sure you've got our must-have baking gear before you start stirring up your next batch of cookies.
+Make sure you've got these must-have Christmas baking supplies before you start stirring up your next batch of cookies.

 When you’re whipping up batch after batch of cookies, you don’t want to pause to wash your mixer bowl or wait for the dishwasher to finish its cycle.
 Instead, snag an extra bowl for your KitchenAid stand mixer.
+It’s one of the most practical Christmas baking supplies.
 You’ll get plenty of use out of it during the most wonderful time of the year (and serious bakers will probably reach for their spare regularly).

 So many of our favorite holiday treats get a lift in flavor from spices like cinnamon (did you know there are different types?), ginger, cardamom and more.
 Make sure your spice rack is filled with the flavors you need for baking.
 And don’t miss our list of must-have holiday spices selected by spice pros.